open-kitchen/open-kitchen/simulation/FDA_simulation.md

  (Raspberry Pi) and respond based on which requests have been sent from the main controller.

-**FDA Dispenser**
+**FDA Dispensing Mechanism**

-The overall workflow cycle of the FDA Dispenser component is explained in the next 7 points:
+The overall workflow cycle of the FDA Dispensing Mechanism is explained in the next 7 points:

-        1. The FDA Dispenser will initialize in the `STANDBY` state, which will
+      1. The FDA Dispensing Mechanism will initialize in the `STANDBY` state, in which the main controller is to set
-            - Wait for the main controller to set the cylinder number to dispense.
+          - The cylinder ID number
-            - Wait for the main controller to set the weight of ingredient to dispense.
+          - The weight each cylinder is to dispense

       2(a).
-After the above parameter are set, and the desire ingredient load is greater than 20%, the FDA Dispenser goes into the `WEIGHTING` state which will
+After the above parameters are set, and only if the desire ingredient load is greater than 20%, the FDA Dispensing Mechanism goes into the `WEIGHTING` state, in which the mechanism
-            - Opens up the top damper doors and weight the ingredient and close top damper doors once it reach the desire weight of ingredient.
+           - Opens up the top damper door - simulateneously weighting the ingredient - and then closes the
+           same damper door once the desire weight of ingredient is reached.
-            - Wait for the main controller to notify if the cup is arrive the cylinder.
+           - Then Waits for the main controller to notify if the cup has arrived below the cylinder.

+      2(b).
+After the above parameters are set, and if the desire ingredient load is not greater than 20%, the FDA Dispensing Mechanism goes into the `REFILLING` state, in which it will
+           - Wait for main controller to notify if the refilling is done.

       3(a).
-Once the main controller notify that the cup arrive the target cylinder, it goes into the `DISPENSING` state which will
+Once the main controller confirms that a cup has arrived below the target cylinder, it goes into the `DISPENSING` state, in which the mechanism
-            - Dispense the weighted ingredient in the desired cylinder number to the cup.
+            - Dispenses the weighted ingredient of the cylinder into the cup.

+      3(b).
+Once the main controller notifies that refilling is completed, the FDA Dispensing Mechanism goes back to `STANDBY` state (cycle back to the first step).

       4(a).
-Finally, the FDA Dispenser will go to the `STANDBY` state.

-        5(a).
-The FDA Dispenser will cycle back to the first step
+Finally, the FDA Dispensing Mechanism will cycle back to the first step into the `STANDBY` state.

-        2(b).
-After the above parameter are set, and the desire ingredient load is not greater than 20%, the FDA Dispenser goes into the `REFILLING` state which will
-            - Wait main controller to notify if the refilling is done.

-        3(b).
-Once the main controller notified that refilling is done, FDA Dispenser goes back to `STANDBY` state (cycle back to the first step).

-**FDA Cup Transit**
+**FDA Cup Transporting Mechanism**

-The overall workflow cycle of the FDA Cup Transit component is explained in the next 5 points:
+The overall workflow cycle of the FDA Cup Transporting Mechanism is explained in the next 5 points:

-        1. The FDA Cup Transit will initialize in the `STANDBY` state, which will
+      1. The FDA Cup Transporting Mechanism will initialize in the `STANDBY` state which will
-            - Check if there is cup in the cup tower.
+           - Check for available cups in the cup tower.
-            - Trigger to release a cup if there is cup in cup tower, call to refill cup otherwise (go to step 2(b)).
+           - Trigger to release a cup if there is any available, or call to refill cup otherwise (go to step 1(b)).
            - Move cup to the conveyor's actuator.
            - Move XY table to the start position.
            - Place the cup on XY table.

+      1(b).
+If there is not cup in the cup tower then the FDA Cup Transporting Mechanism goes into the
+           `CUP REFILLING` state which will
+            - Wait for main controller to notify if the cup refilling is done.

+      1(c).
+Once the main controller notifies that cup refilling is done, FDA Cup Transporting Mechanism
+          goes back to `STANDBY` state (cycle back to the first step).

       2(a).
-After the operations above, the FDA Cup Transit goes into the `COLLECTING` state which will
+After the operations above, the FDA Cup Transporting Mechanism goes into the `COLLECTING` state which will
-            - Wait for the main controller to set target X and target Y place.
+           - Wait for the main controller to set XY coordinates.
            - Move XY table to the target coordinates.
            - Wait for the main controller to notify if the cylinder dispensing is done.
-            - Ask main controller if there is more ingredient to collect.
+           - Ask main controller if there is more ingredients to collect.
 Repeat step 2(a) if there is more ingredients to collect.

       3(a).
-Once the FDA Cup Transit collected all the ingredients, it goes into the `DEPARTING` state which will
+Once the FDA Cup Transporting Mechanism collects all the ingredients, it goes into the
+           `DEPARTING` state which will
             - Move XY table to the exit position.
             - Pull out the cup from XY table to the departure conveyor.
             - Move the cup with ingredients to the queue conveyor.

-        2(b).
-If there is not cup in the cup tower then the FDA Cup Transit goes into the `CUP REFILLING` state which will
-            - Wait main controller to notify if the cup refilling is done.

-        3(b).
-Once the main controller notified that cup refilling is done, FDA Cup Transit goes back to `STANDBY` state (cycle back to the first step).
+      4. Finally, the FDA Cup Transporting Mechanism will cycle back to the first step into the `STANDBY` state.

 ### Workflow Diagram
 You can check the following diagram for the FDA simulation workflow described above,